 opens that weekend as well.

-With a new team producing the show, there is more national (and local) exposure than ever before.
-So be prepared to be there early, favorite artists can sell out very quickly.
+Be prepared to be there early, favorite artists can sell out very quickly.

 *Another premier Halloween art show to consider attending is Ghoultide Gatherings in Northville, Michigan.